sales@effectrode.com

 Test point for head alignment on the model 'T5E'

 As an aside, you may notice a little bias ‘bleed’ superimposed on top of the audio on playback head 1.
 This is due to its physical proximity to the record head.
-The bias signal is effectively a L.F. (low frequency) radio signal and the wires to the record head act as an antenna launching (transmitting) the bias signal, which is then the picked-up (received) by the playback head connecting wires.
+The bias signal is effectively a LF (low-frequency) radio signal and the wires to the record head act as an antenna launching (transmitting) the bias signal, which is then picked-up (received) by the playback head connecting wires.
 Although this bias contamination can be seen on the ‘scope it cannot be heard as it it is outside human audible range and outside the upper frequency limit of a guitar amplifier.

-In theory the head alignment procedure is fairly straightforward.
+In principle the head alignment procedure is fairly straightforward.
 First, position all five heads by eye so they are centered on the drum face as described earlier.
 Next, inject a 100mV 1KHz sine wave from the signal generator, use the ‘scope to monitor the output and power the Echorec up.
 Hopefully the scope will show at least some output signal from the heads.
-Now begins the game of carefully adjusting the heads to maximise the signal.
-Obtaining a 1KHz signal is not so difficult, however a 10KHz signal is much more frustrating and challenging.
-The entire alignment process can easily take the best part of day.
-So be warned.
-It’s skilled work requiring expertise and the patience of an angel, and there is a proverb about that—”Fools rush in where angels fear to tread.”
+Now begins the game of carefully adjusting the heads to maximise the signal level.
+The game is easy to play at low frequencies up to about 1 or 2KHz, however becomes progressively more difficult, and frustrating, at higher frequencies above 8KHz where correct gap alignment is super-critical; in some cases the game is impossible to win.

 In This Section